mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "The other one you do yourself."

-Shen Hui took the second clip, her hand unsteady; she fumbled twice before getting it on.
+Shen Hui took the second clip; her hand was unsteady and she fumbled twice before getting it on.
 Man-yi watched from the side and tucked her hair back behind her ear.
 Shen Hui finally got it fastened.

 Man-yi took a small round mirror from her bag and passed it over.
 In the glass the woman had two small pearls hanging from her lobes.
 Shen Hui looked at herself.
 She had never worn such a thing.

 "Pretty.
-Take them—bring them back to Nanjing."
+Take them; bring them back to Nanjing."

 "How much are they?
 Let me give you—"

 "Don't settle accounts with me."
 Man-yi put away the little mirror and flicked Shen Hui once on the forehead with her index finger.
 Shen Hui followed behind, instinctively reaching up to touch one of the pearls at her ear.
-Cool, smooth, a small round weight against the lobe—she was not quite used to it, yet felt herself somehow entirely different.
+Cool, smooth, a small round weight against the lobe; she was not quite used to it, yet felt herself somehow entirely different.

 Coming out of Causeway Bay, Man-yi took her on the streetcar to Wan Chai.
 They sat on the upper deck, level with the second-floor windows of the arcade buildings.
-Someone had put flowers on a sill—a pot of red blossoms, a name she didn't know, blooming lavishly.
+Someone had put a pot of flowers on a windowsill, some red bloom whose name she didn't know, flowering lavishly.

 Shen Hui watched them a moment.
 "I have a pot of mint on my balcony in Nanjing."